 - Acceleprise San FranciscoEnterprise Software focused Accelerator

 Acceleprise San Francisco launched to provide entrepreneurs an opportunity to tap into the extensive network of great enterprise companies, mentors and investors the Bay Area has to offer.
-With the consumerization of the enterprise and continued adoption of the Saas model across every industry, Acceleprise SF will focus on investing in very early stage companies that are solving very targeted vertical or horizontally specific pain points with an easy to use application and have a team in place with the relevant operating experience to make it happen.
-It’s a 4 month program focused on getting the companies access to mentors and educational programming to accelerate execution of best practices, introductions to early adopters of technology with the goal of closing their first few paying clients and opportunities to have meaningful conversations with early stage investors.
+With the consumerization of the enterprise and continued adoption of the Saas model across every industry, Acceleprise SF will focus on investing in early stage companies that are solving very specific pain points with an easy to use application and have a team in place with the relevant operating experience to make it happen.
+It’s a 4 month program focused on getting the companies access to mentors and educational programming to accelerate execution and growth, key introductions to potential partners and customers; and opportunities to have meaningful conversations with early stage investors.
+Acceleprise is led by Michael Cardamone (early BD at Box), Karen Appleton (8th employee and current senior exec at Box), Nick Mehta (CEO of Gainsight) and Rowan Trollope (Senior exec at Cisco).